 And yet, entire fairness review is not inevitable.
-Over time, the framework for judicial review has evolved to embrace two cleansing mechanisms that allow courts to avoid searching review of the transaction's terms and the process that led to it.84
+Over time, the framework for judicial review has evolved to embrace two cleansing mechanisms that allow courts to avoid searching review of the transaction's terms and the process that led to it.91

 The relevant line of cases begins with Khan v.
-Lynch, in which the Delaware Supreme Court held that if a controller secured the approval of either a special committee or a majority of minority shareholders, the burden of persuasion would shift to the plaintiff, who would be required to show the transaction was unfair.85 Entire fairness, however, remained the standard of review, entailing a full-blown trial and all the discovery that comes with it.
+Lynch, in which the Delaware Supreme Court held that if a controller secured the approval of either a special committee or a majority of minority shareholders, the burden of persuasion would shift to the plaintiff, who would be required to show the transaction was unfair.
+Entire fairness, however, remained the standard of review, entailing a full-blown trial and all the discovery that comes with it.
 The only benefit to the controller from adopting one of the cleansing mechanisms was an improved probability of winning: If, at the end of the trial, the evidence of fairness is even, the plaintiff will lose because the burden of proof rests with them.

-Ultimately, this regime was criticized because it did not allow transactional planners a way to avoid entire fairness review; likewise, controllers had no reason to adopt more than one
+Ultimately, this regime was criticized because it did not allow controllers a way to avoid entire fairness review; likewise, controllers had no reason to adopt more than one cleansing mechanism.
+Under Lynch, controllers that utilized both cleansing mechanisms would receive no special credit and so they generally chose just one: negotiating against a special committee but not subjecting the transaction to approval by majority of minority shareholders.93